khx0/prml-walkthrough/README.md

 # prml-walkthrough
-Accompanying material for the Pattern Recognition and Machine Learning book by Christopher Bishop.
+Revision material for the book "Pattern Recognition and Machine Learning" by Christopher Bishop.